-Tazarotene May Produce the Most Results, But Adapalene May Be Best If Your Skin Is Sensitive
+Tazarotene May Produce Slightly Better Results, But Adapalene May Be Best When Side Effects Are Taken into Consideration

 The Essential Information

-There are three FDA-approved prescription topical retinoids on the market:
+There are three widely-available FDA-approved prescription topical retinoids on the market:

 No studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
-But there have been several studies that at least compare two of them head-to-head, so here is our best educated guess based on the data so far:
+But there have been several studies that compare two of them head-to-head, so here is our best educated guess based on the data so far:

-Tazarotene may be slightly more effective compared to Adapalene, and Adapalene may be similarly effective compared to Tretinoin.
+Tazarotene may be very slightly more effective compared to Adapalene, and Adapalene may be similarly effective compared to Tretinoin.